 In the Admin portal, click Capacity settings > Power BI Premium > capacity name.

 Expand Workloads.
 In the XMLA Endpoint setting, select Read Write.

 Connecting to a Premium workspace

-You can connect to workspaces assigned to Premium dedicated capacities.
-Workspaces assigned to a dedicated capacity have a connection string in URL format.
+Workspaces assigned to a dedicated capacity have a connection string in URL format like this,

-Some tools, such as SQL Server Profiler, you may need to specify an Initial Catalog.
+With some tools, such as SQL Server Profiler, you may need to specify an Initial Catalog.
 Specify a dataset (database) in your workspace.
-In Connect to Server, click Options.
-In the Connect to Server dialog, on the Connection Properties tab, in Connect to database, enter the dataset name.
+In the Connect to Server dialog, click Options > Connection Properties > Connect to database, enter the dataset name.